 Awareness, Prevention & Reporting Resources

-The agencies below provide resources to help you protect your identity and financial well being as well as reporting tools if you are a fraud victim.
+The agencies listed below offer resources to help protect your identity and financial well‑being.
+They also provide reporting tools for individuals who are victims of fraud.

 Federal Trade Commission (FTC)